EladKarni/react-event-cards/README.md

 ### Component Options

-Currently, the `CalenderCards` component can only take 2 additional arguments.
-One for the background color and another for the text color.
+Currently, the `CalenderCards` component can only take 2 additional arguments, one for the background color and another for the text color.

-We address the background color with `bColor` and text color with `tColor`.
+One can alter the background color with `bColor` and the text color with `tColor`.

 ```javascript
  <CalendarCards